Kerbas-ad-astra/Pathfinder-old/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 - The Ponderosa habitat template has a life support recycler that supports up to 6 kerbals.
 - The Watney lab can produce Organics (you need Ore, Water, Minerals, and ElectricCharge).
 Go organic chemistry! :)

+Templates
+- Added Dirt template.
+- Added Fertilizer template.

 Sunburn Lab
 - Added the ability to make Glykerol (you need ElectricCharge, ExoticMinerals, RareMetals, and Coolant) if Deep Freeze is installed.

-Storage Templates
-- Added Dirt template.
-- Added Fertilizer template.

 Old Faithful
 - The Old Faithful now has the ability to toggle open cycle cooling.
 With open cycle cooling, it can shed even more heat at the cost of expending water.